Lee Hun Hoe

-Tan Sri Datuk Amar Lee Hun Hoe (李汉和 (李漢和, Lí Hàn-hô, Lei5 Hon3 Wo4, Lǐ Hànhé); 27 September 1923 – 8 July 2005) was a Malaysian lawyer and judge who served as the fourth Chief Justice of Borneo.
+Tan Sri Datuk Seri Panglima Lee Hun Hoe (李汉和 (李漢和, Lí Hàn-hô, Lei5 Hon3 Wo4, Lǐ Hànhé); 27 September 1923 – 8 July 2005) was a Malaysian lawyer and judge who served as the fourth Chief Justice of Borneo.

 Early life and education

 Lee was born the eldest son in Alor Setar in the then-British protectorate state of Kedah in 1923 before shortly moving to another British protectorate, the Raj of Sarawak on the island of Borneo, at the age of 1.
 Growing up in Kuching, Lee would complete his primary and secondary education in 1948.
 After electing to join the government service in 1949, he would serve in the secretariat department for a mere two years before being transferred to the judicial department in 1951.
 Then, he was awarded a Colonial and Development Fund Scholarship to read law at the University of Southampton in the United Kingdom.
 In 1955, Lee graduated from the university with a Bachelor of Laws with honours (LL.B.
 (Hons)).

 Upon graduation, Lee was called to the English Bar at Lincoln's Inn.
 There, he received his postgraduate certificate from the Council of Legal Education and returned to Sarawak thereafter.